UWPCE-PythonCert/PythonCertDevel/source/modules/Profiling.rst

 Some other tools to consider
 ============================

-.. rst-class:: left
-  For better visualizing
+* For better visualizing

-  For C extensions
+* For C extensions

-  For memory Profiling
+* For memory Profiling

 SNAKEVIZ